Ancestral Graph with Bias in Gene Conversion: Introduction

 \section{Introduction}

-Evolutionary mechanisms are frequently biased.
-Because a slight bias in an evolutionary mechanism could cause result in an apparent natural selection in neutral loci, a quantitative understanding effect of biases in evolutionary mechanisms is necessary for understanding molecular evolutionary mechanisms.
+Gene conversion is a mechanism by which a double-strand break in a DNA molecule is repaired using a homologous DNA molecule as a template.
+As a result, the homologous DNA fragments become identical (i.e., one gene is 'copied and pasted' onto the other gene).
+In diploid organisms, gene conversion can occur between orthologous DNA molecules of paired homologous chromosomes during recombination, referred to as {\em allelic gene conversion}.
+Alternatively, {\em ectopic gene conversion} can occur among paralogous DNA molecules of duplicated gene copies in different loci, called a multigene family.

-Recently, evidence of bias in gene conversion, which is a recombination associated molecular drive that favors AT to GC mutations, is accumulating \cite{Galtier2001,Galtier2007}.
-Nagylaki \cite{Nagylaki1983} showed that the bias in allelic conversion is equivalent to directional selection.
-Regions of a genome that evolve rapidly are generally regarded as being under strong positive selection.
-However, it was shown that many protein coding changes in the fastest changing genes of human genome are not a result of selection operating on the genes; rather, they result from biased fixation of AT to GC mutations \cite{Berglund2009}.
-It was also suggested that the ectopic gene conversion among members of multigene families under concerted evolution \cite{Ohta1980} is also biased.
-In histone paralogous genes obtained from humans and mice, it was found that gene copies that belong to subfamilies with very similar sequences (presumably undergoing gene conversion) have a high GC content than unique gene copies (presumably not undergoing gene conversion) \cite{Galtier2003}.
+Evolutionary mechanisms are not rigorously tuned.
+The direction of the conversion appears biased towards G and C. According to this hypothesis, when an AT versus GC polymorphism exists in homologous DNA molecules, the A or T variant is more likely to be converted to G or C than the reverse.
+Regions of a genome that evolve rapidly have been regarded as being under strong positive selection.
+Surprisingly enough, it was reported that many protein coding changes in the fastest evolving genes of the human genome are not a result of positive selection but a result of biased fixation of AT to GC mutations~\cite{Berglund2009}.
+In the histone paralogous genes of humans and mice, gene copies that belong to subfamilies with very similar sequences, which are presumably undergoing ectopic gene conversion, have higher GC content than unique gene copies, which are free from ectopic gene conversion~\cite{Galtier2003}.
+The result of the bias in allelic gene conversion is indistinguishable from that of natural selection, since the models are mathematically identical to each other~\cite{Nagylaki1983}.
+In contrast, the dynamics of ectopic gene conversion are poorly understood, although some theoretical models have been developed~\cite{NagylakiPetes1982,Walsh1985}.